kolkhis/tech-notes/ato/ato.md

 # All Things Open (2025)
 ## Raleigh, NC

-All Things Open is a tech conference in Raleigh, North Carolina, USA.

 All Things Open (ATO) is one of the largest open-source technology conferences in the U.S., bringing together thousands of developers, engineers, and open- source advocates each year in Raleigh, North Carolina.

 It's held annually at the Raleigh Convention Center, a spacious venue designed to host an event of this size.

 2025 marks the 13th anniversary of ATO, with upwards of six thousand attendees this year!

+## Special Thanks

+I'd like to personally thank **Todd Lewis (All Things Open LLC)** for extending a scholarship, making it possible for me to attend this wonderful event.

+I also must thank the **Professional Linux Users Group** for sponsoring my travel, food, and lodging.
+I would not have been able to experience the event fully without their support.

 ## Speakers

-Industry professionals from all over the world are invited to speak on topics on which they're considered experts.
+Industry professionals from all over the world are invited to speak on topics where they're considered experts.

 There are several points of focus, and as such, the organizers have presented thematic "tracks" that attendees can focus on.
 Tracks aren't fixed, the attendees